 OMITDRYCELLBUDGET: this keyword excludes from the global mass balance calculations, the mass flowing through dry model cells.
 This option is recommended when “in” and “out” of dry cells exactly balances, and overwhelms the global mass budgets, enabling the user to examine global mass budgets excluding mass flowing through dry cells.

 ALTWTSORB: this keyword provides an alternative formulation to simulate adsorbed mass.
 In the absence of this option, by default MT3D-USGS stores the mass on soil within the non-saturated portion of a model cell as a “reservoir”.
 With the use of ALTWTSORB adsorbed mass is instantaneously created as the water table rises and is lost as the water table drops via an accounting process so that the mass is conserved.
 Details are provided in the MT3D-USGS Version 1 documentation.

+NOSSMPRINT: this keyword disables the printing of SSM input to the standard output file.
+This option is useful in keeping the size of standard output file in check.